Data governance: Macro level

-These goals are realized by the implementation of data governance programs, or initiatives using change management techniques.

-When companies desire, or are required, to gain control of their data, they empower their people, set up processes and get help from technology to do it.
+There have been several international groups established by research organizations that aim to grant access to their data.
+These groups that enable an exchange of data are, as a result, exposed to domestic and international legal interpretations that ultimately decide how data is used.
+However, as of 2023, there are no international laws or agreements specifically focused on data protection.

+Data governance (Data Management)

+Data governance is the set of principles, policies, and processes that guide the effective and responsible use of data within an organization.
+It creates a framework for decision making, accountability, and oversight across the data lifecycle, from creation and storage to sharing and disposal.

+Data governance works closely with data management, which provides the practical methods to carry out governance objectives.
+These methods include data quality assurance, metadata management, master data management, security controls, and compliance monitoring.

+Together, governance and management aim to maximize the value of data as a strategic asset, reduce risks from misuse or inaccuracy, and ensure compliance with regulatory, ethical, and business requirements.
+The importance of this discipline has grown with the rise of big data, cloud computing, and artificial intelligence, where consistent standards and stewardship are essential for privacy protection, interoperability, and informed decision making.

 Data governance drivers

-While data governance initiatives can be driven by a desire to improve data quality, they are more often driven by C-level leaders responding to external regulations.
-In a recent report conducted by CIO WaterCooler community, 54% stated the key driver was efficiencies in processes; 39% - regulatory requirements; and only 7% customer service.
+While data governance initiatives can be driven by a desire to improve data quality, they are often driven by C-level leaders responding to external regulations.
+In a recent report conducted by the CIO WaterCooler community, 54% stated the key driver was efficiencies in processes; 39% - regulatory requirements; and only 7% customer service.
 Examples of these regulations include Sarbanes–Oxley Act, Basel I, Basel II, HIPAA, GDPR, cGMP, and a number of data privacy regulations.
 To achieve compliance with these regulations, business processes and controls require formal management processes to govern the data subject to these regulations.
 Successful programs identify drivers meaningful to both supervisory and executive leadership.

 Common themes among the external regulations center on the need to manage risk.
 The risks can be financial misstatement, inadvertent release of sensitive data, or poor data quality for key decisions.
 Methods to manage these risks vary from industry to industry.
 Examples of commonly referenced best practices and guidelines include COBIT, ISO/IEC 38500, and others.
 The proliferation of regulations and standards creates challenges for data governance professionals, particularly when multiple regulations overlap the data being managed.
 Organizations often launch data governance initiatives to address these challenges.